-are described as a small, sturdy, balanced terrier that is slightly longer than the length of their legs.
+An English Jack Russell is a small, sturdy, balanced terrier that is slightly longer than the length of their legs.
+They have been

 Enter the terrier!